 In addition, the Communications Decency Act of 1996 provides safe harbor protection to interactive computing service providers against civil liability for defamation and other claims when those providers are not content providers.
 You’ll need to set up a strict policy of acceptable content and implement a takedown procedure to remove offensive or harmful content posted by third party users.

 Copyright infringement in terms of the use, reproduction, display, and distribution of content on the website and social media remains one of the biggest concerns for eCommerce firms due to the ease with which material can be acquired and re-posted on the internet.

 For protection from copyright infringement, seek immunity from the Digital Millennium Copyright Act of 1998 (DMCA) that issued valuable safe harbors for internet service providers.
 You’ll not only need to familiarize yourself with the requirements of these harbors but also take certain steps to achieve immunity from claims of copyright infringement.

 However, when it comes to avoiding trademark infringement, no safe harbors against infringement claims are available.
 You need to stay cautious to not misuse third-party marks.
 What you can do is demonstrate an effort in good faith to avoid unauthorized use by committing to a takedown policy and following it.
 You may also obtain consent for using marks.

 Also, keep in mind that actions taken by your employees can also expose your business to liability in specific circumstances.
-That’s why it’s equally important to formulate guidelines outlining employees’ authorized use of the company’s social media business profiles, websites, the computer equipment, and the publishable data or content.
+That’s why it’s equally important to formulate guidelines outlining employees’ authorized use of the company’s social media business profiles, websites, computer equipment, and publishable data or content.

 Ensure Information Security